EatenBaguette/itp/scratch/README.md

   3. The third sets the count to 0, checks if it's hidden, then sets a random y and x position within a range of the fox (as if the fox dropped the berries), then shows it and sets hidden to 0.
 - now the issue is it moves every berry when touching the bear, even if it wasn't collected.
 I need to add a check.
 - I created a variable called Hidden for each berry.
 It sets to 1 when it is hidden.
 When touching the bear, it checks if the berry is hidden (meaning it was collected) before dropping it.
+- I duplicated the boundary of tunnel 1 to tunnel 2.

 ### Level Design